mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 The process of identifying and working with GDPs in this research process can be mapped as a dialectical process of moving (rising) to the concrete [@sannino_activity_2011].
 It is this movement from a kernel idea into varied concrete instances that is the root of the power of the approach according to CHAT scholars.
 While, the varied uses as meditational strategies and their integration into varied concrete forms of creative cultural and interpersonal repertoires many be particular to this setting, the germ cell concept described above is a theoretical and generalisable abstraction not particular to this context.

+Rather than Germ Cell for learning designers the concept of strong concepts or intermediate concepts may be more relatable and applicable [@hook_strong_2012; @barendregt_intermediate-level_2018]

+And invites this discussion to turn to the domain of designing for learning.

 While the educational use of design patterns and has been explored in other settings via research, the focus has been on professional rather than novice learners.

 LATER?
 While I address areas for future research in the conclusion, a proposed benefit of this research is While understanding the process is more obviously useful for facilitators - it may be helpful to participants as well as they build familiarity with frameworks of features of multimedia projects.to underscore the potential and to uncover a starting point for pedagogies that can be transferred to diverse design projects.